georgi/shinmun/README.md

 This allows you to write posts in your favorite editor like Emacs or VI and use a VCS like git.

-Your layout can be customized by set of *ERB templates*.
+Your layout can be customized by a set of *ERB templates*.
 These templates have access to `Post` objects and *helper methods* so that anybody who knows *Rails* should feel comfortable with it.